LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_transpose_local_array.rst

    :end-before: // _mattranspose_localarray_end
    :language: C++

-The template parameters that define the type are: array data type, data stride permutation for the array indices (here the identity permutation is given, so the default RAJA conventions apply; i.e., the rightmost array index will be stride-1), and the array dimensions.
+The template parameters that define the type are: the array data type, the data stride permutation for the array indices (here the identity permutation is given, so the default RAJA conventions apply; i.e., the rightmost array index will be stride-1), and the array dimensions.
 Next, we compare two ``RAJA::kernel`` implementations of the matrix transpose operation.

 The complete RAJA sequential CPU variant with kernel execution policy and